Mental Health America of Virginia serves as the administrator for the Behavioral Health Advisory Council.

 The Council makes recommendations to the various departments and agencies that serve and/or fund services for consumers and their families including but not limited to: the Commissioner of the Virginia Department of Behavioral Health and Developmental Services (DBHDS), the Board of the DBHDS, and the Governor of the Commonwealth of Virginia.
 The Council also monitors the legislative and executive activities of the General Assembly and and makes recommendations to the state Executive and Legislative Committees, whose actions affect consumers and their families.

-The Virginia Behavioral Health Advisory Council's regular meetings are held from 10:00 AM to 2:00 PM on the third Wednesday of February, April, June, August and October, and the second Wednesday of December.
+The Virginia Behavioral Health Advisory Council's regular meetings are held from 10:00 AM to 12:00 PM on the third Wednesday of February, April, June, August and October, and the second Wednesday of December.
 Meetings are generally held in the Richmond area, and the public is invited to attend.
+To attend, please email email@example.com in order to obtain access to the meeting.